zakariajaadi/newsfeed_platform/README.md

 - Independent urgency factor adjustment (currently 30% of importance)
 - Source credibility weighting (currently 10% of importance)
 - Recency decay rate configuration (currently fixed 12-hour exponential)

+##  💡 Answers to bonus questions

+### Answer to Question 1 (Scalability considerations):

+I would opt for :

+**Distributed Processing:**

+- Message queues (e.g., Kafka, RabbitMQ, or Pulsar) to handle high-frequency updates from hundreds of channels.
+This ensures that updates are buffered and can be processed asynchronously, preventing the system from being overwhelmed

+**Storage Scaling:**
+- Move from a single in-memory index to a distributed vector store like (Pinecone, Weaviate) to support high volume and concurrency.
+- Horizontal partitioning by source/time
+- Caching layers for hot data

+**Orchestration & Workflow Management:**
+- Replace APScheduler with an enterprise-grade orchestration platforms like **Prefect** or **Airflow** for advanced scheduling, dependency management, retry logic, and distributed task execution.
+- Deploy the system on Kubernetes to handle containerized services, automatic scaling, self-healing, and rolling updates, ensuring resilience and elasticity under heavy load

+### Answer for Question 2 (False Alarms/Fake News Detection):

+**ML-Based Approach:**
+- Curate a labeled dataset of legitimate vs fake IT news over time
+- Fine-tune a BERT classifier for IT-specific fake news detection
+- Integrate the classifier as an additional filtering stage in the pipeline

+> **Prior Experience:**
+Previously fine-tuned a BERT model for phishing URL detection, achieving high accuracy with minimal training data.
+The power of fine-tuning is that we don't need massive datasets since pre-trained models already understand language patterns, requiring only few domain-specific examples to adapt.

+**Complementary Techniques:**
+- Source reputation scoring based on historical accuracy
+- Cross-source validation (multiple independent sources reporting same event)
+- Optional feedback loop: continuously update the dataset with confirmed false positives to improve future detection